 Some patients like to bring a chaperone with them.
 This can be anybody you know and are comfortable with.
-This person can either wait in reception or come into the appointment with you.
+This person can either wait in the waiting room or come into the appointment with you.
 You should be aware we will ask lots of questions about your health history (see below).
 Your chaperone should be somebody you are comfortable discussing this in front of.
-Please note our receptionists cannot act as chaperones as they have to help other people in the building.
+Please note we are not able to provide a chaperone for you.

 Health History Questions